csc-ubc-okanagan/workshops/docs/RDM_pt1-the-basics.md

 Best practices for machine-readable file names:

-* Only contain letters in the Englsih alphabet, numbers 0-9, dashes -, and underscores_
+* Only contain letters in the English alphabet, numbers 0-9, dashes -, and underscores_
 * Do no use spaces or special characters such as:
 !@#$%^&*()_=+[]{}|
 * Separate naming elements with underscores and dashes